sladericewatkins/onecms7/src/macos-ventura-issues/index.md

 ## Encountered
 These are arranged by application or function, and I (Slade) encountered  them on a [2022 M2 MacBook Pro](https://support.apple.com/kb/SP870?locale=en_US) running macOS 13 Ventura.

-### Finder
-- [13.2] Finder can't seem to remember that I have the Desktop folder favorited and regularly removes it from the Favorites list. ([Source](https://pope.party/@slade/109759401263357010))

 ###  System Settings
 *__Author's note__: System Preferences was already bad, but it was stable.
 This is worse.*

 - [13.1] System Settings is unreliable, as it locks up and crashes frequently.
 - [13.1] System Settings doesn't display available updates, despite them being available.
 - [13.1] Constant notifications regarding "new login items" despite nothing on my system actually changing.
-- [13.2] AppleCare+ message won't go away despite declining it several times.
 - [13.1] Settings that were once easily accessible in the previous System Preferences are now gone, or harder to access, in the new System Settings app.
 - [13.1] Searching for something doesn't work 95% of the time.